MicrosoftDocs/sql-docs/docs/ado/guide/data/types-of-events.md

 ---
+title: "Types of Events"
 description: "Types of Events"
-title: "Types of Events | Microsoft Docs" ms.prod: sql ms.prod_service: connectivity ms.technology: ado
-ms.custom: ""
+author: rothja
+ms.author: jroth
 ms.date: "01/19/2017"
-ms.reviewer: ""
+ms.prod: sql
+ms.technology: ado
 ms.topic: conceptual
 helpviewer_keywords:
   - "EventComplete event [ADO]"
   - "events [ADO], types"
   - "Will events [ADO]"
   - "complete events [ADO]"
   - "WillEvent event [ADO]"
-ms.assetid: f3327ea0-635a-43d4-bd78-c1674f62f1a2
-author: rothja
-ms.author: jroth
 ---
 # Types of Events
 There are two basic types of events.
 "Will Events," which are called before an operation starts, usually include "Will" in their names - for example, **WillChangeRecordset** or **WillConnect**.
 Events that are called after an event has been completed usually include "Complete" in their names - for example, **RecordChangeComplete** or **ConnectComplete**.
 Exceptions exist - such as **InfoMessage** - but these occur after the associated operation has completed.